 If you’ve ruled out hackers, consider fixing crashing apps on Android.

-A hacked iPhone or Android phone can be infected with malware that redirects you to sites other than those you want to visit.
-If websites look odd to you, they might have undergone a redesign recently, or it might mean your phone was hacked and you’re being sent to unsafe websites.
+A hacked iPhone or Android phone infected with malware can redirect you to unwanted, infected websites.
+If websites look odd to you, they might have undergone a redesign recently, or it might mean you’ve inadvertently ended up on an unsafe website.

-If your phone bill is higher than usual, you could be incurring unexpected charges from unwanted apps running on your phone and spiking your data use.
+If your phone bill is higher than usual, you could be incurring unexpected charges from unwanted apps spiking your data use.
 Fleeceware apps stuff your bill with excess charges, and if someone has remote access to your phone, they might take advantage of your subscriptions and other services.